mypdns/matrix/.gitlab/issue_templates/AdWare.md

 	you'd like us to include them??

 ### Testing face
-- [ ] Checked the internet for varification?
+- [ ] Checked the internet for verification?
 - [ ] Have you successfully ran tests with your changes locally?

 ### Todo